 - Hans Woyda Competition – the team for this competition comprises just four mathematicians, chosen from the best in the school – one each from Year 9, 11 and the Lower and Upper Sixths.

-- Mr J Baldwin BSc (Master in charge of Cricket, Head of Livingstone and Assistant Head of Maths – Lower School)
+- Mr J Baldwin BSc (Master in charge of Cricket, Head of Livingstone and Assistant Head of Maths – Middle School)

 - Mr V Broncz BSc

 - Dr Cianciaruso PHD

 - Mr V Gonzalez BEng MSc PGCE Maths (part-time)